werf/werf/docs/_includes/documentation/reference/cli/werf_compose_down.md

             Address of synchronizer for multiple werf processes to work with a single repo.

             Default:
-            * $WERF_SYNCHRONIZATION or
+             - $WERF_SYNCHRONIZATION, or
-            * :local if --repo is not specified or
+             - :local if --repo is not specified, or
-            * kubernetes://werf-synchronization if --repo is specified
+             - https://synchronization.werf.io if --repo has been specified.

             The same address should be specified for all werf processes that work with a single
             repo. :local address allows execution of werf processes from a single host only